weierstrassextremevaluetheorem/moses/README.md

 - Building Eigen, an Edtech company that acts as a skill building and a accumulation platform that gamifies learning (starting with STEM)
 - Acquired STEM.IV, a research program that selected 20 students out of 200 in order to conduct cross-disciplinary research on engineering.
 - Learnt Measure Theory, Functional Analysis, Differential Geometry, Convex Optimization, Stochastic Calculus and Mallavin Calculus in Maths
-- Learnt Data Structure and Algorithms, Machine Learning, Neural Networks and Artificial Intelligence
+- Learnt Data Structures and Algorithms, Machine Learning, Neural Networks and Artificial Intelligence
 - Learnt General Relativity, Quantum Mechanics II, Quantum Field Theory, Gauge Theory and Statistical Mechanics.
+- Building lots of side projects for fun

 16 Years old
 - Learnt Calculus 1-3, Linear Algebra, Probability and Statistics, Ordinary and Partial Diifferential Equations, Discrete Mathematics